GC Digital Showcase

 The Segal Theater @ The GC 365 Fifth Ave., New York, NY

-Come hear from this talented group of scholars, librarians, and museum and community organization leaders on their plans to expand communities of digital humanities practice at their home institutions across …
+Come hear from this talented group of scholars, librarians, and museum and community organization leaders on their plans to expand communities of digital humanities practice at their home institutions across the country!
+Presenters will draw on what they learn through their participation in the Digital Humanities Research Institute, which is hosted by Graduate Center Digital Initiatives and …

 GCDI End-of-Year Showcase